vtex-apps/io-documentation/docs/en/Recipes/templates/creating-a-new-custom-page.md

 ---
-title: Creating a new custom page
+title: Creating a custom page
 description: "Learn how to define a different layout, path and content for a store’s new custom page."
-date: "30/08/2019"
+date: "2019-08-30"
-tags: ["institutional page", "page", "new page", "template", "institutional"]
+tags: ["institutional-page", "page", "new-page", "template", "institutional"]
 version: "0.x"
 git: "https://github.com/vtex-apps/io-documentation/blob/master/docs/en/Recipes/layout/creating-a-new-custom-page.md"
 ---

 # Creating a new custom page

-## Introduction

 Stores are made up of several different pages, each one having a different layout and content.
-When creating a store from scratch in VTEX IO, some default pages with predefined URLs are available to you, such as:
+When creating a store from scratch in VTEX IO, some default pages with predefined URLs are already available to you, such as:

-- `store.home` (Home page)
+- `store.home` - Home page
-- `store.product`(Product page)
+- `store.product`- Product page
-- `store.search` (Search Results page)
+- `store.search` - Search Results page
-- `store.account` (Client Account page)
+- `store.account` - Client Account page
-- `store.login` (Login page)
+- `store.login` - Login page
-- `store.orderplaced`(Order Placed page)
+- `store.orderplaced` - Order Placed page

 <div class="alert alert-info">
 You can manage each page's title and template in the Pages section, within the admin's CMS.
 </div>

-However, you may want to create a new custom page for your store.
-In this case, a new URL and content to go with it must be created by you.
+However, you may want to create a new custom page to attend your store's specific needs.
+In this case, a new URL and content to go with it must be created by you from scratch.

 ## Stey by step

 Follow the steps below and learn how to define a different layout and path for a new store page:

-1. Create a **new template** in your store theme;
+1. Create a **new template** in your store theme.
-2. Create your **new page's path**;
+2. Create your **new page's path**.
-3. **Add content** to your page using Site Editor;
+3. **Add content** to your page.
-4. Promote your changes to a **master workspace**.
+4. Making your new theme content **publicly available**.

 ### Creating the new template